ozpv/huerotation/README.md

 would assign specific values

-but I'll let you do figure that out if you so wish
+but I'll let you figure that out if you so wish

 # in "config.h":